 The Pioneer Woman, Ree Drummond, is known for her easy takes on comfort food, and this chicken fried steak recipe is no different.

 For this classic taste of Oklahoma and Texas, you'll need a paper towel-lined plate, kosher salt and black pepper, your favorite cast iron skillet, all-purpose flour, canola oil, and a few more ingredients.

 I like to serve chicken fried steak with mashed potatoes and black-eyed peas to round out this Southern delicacy, though green beans have never steered me wrong, either.
 You'll feel even more motivated to whip up this whole milk gravy made with seasoned salt, once you taste a bite on your mashed potatoes.

 The tastiest, creamiest, dreamiest mashed potatoes you will ever taste, for reasons that will become obvious when you watch this video.
 And the very best part: They're make-ahead!
 Absolutely awesome, and a complete lifesaver on Thanksgiving!
 I usually make them Wednesday early in the day, then pop them in the fridge and bask in the knowledge that I don't have to tackle the mashed potatoes on the big day! 🥔 ❤️😋

-My second tip is to create an assembly line for your steaks before laying them in the pan.
-Grab two bowls your steaks fit flat into, and reserve one for the milk/egg mixture, and one for the flour mixture.
-Don't be afraid to go heavy-handed with the seasonings of the flour, I like to add an extra teaspoon cayenne and a dash of garlic powder.
+My second tip is to create an assembly line of dishes for your steaks before laying them in the pan.
+Grab two bowls your steaks fit flat into and reserve one for the egg and milk mixture, and one for the flour mixture.
+Don't be afraid to go heavy-handed with the seasoned salt and paprika in the flour, I like to add an extra teaspoon cayenne and a dash of garlic powder.